 They have a far wider variety of options than Craftsman.
 Besides, the Husky wrench is one of the first tools the company has produced.
 Thus, they are more reliable in this aspect.

 Husky focuses on hand tools and their storage.
-Over the years, we have researched and tested several tool boxes and tool bags, and the Husky brand ranks among the very finest.
+Over the years, I have researched and tested several tool boxes and tool bags, and the Husky brand ranks among the very finest.